elisamckoy/elisamckoy.github.io/unit_1/week_3/README.md

 # Week 3: Javascript + JQuery

-This week, we'll learn some basic principles + common patterns of programming.
-You'll start building simple javascript programs that run in the console with node.
-Afterwards, you'll learn how javascript is used on the web and at the end of the week, you'll revisit your github pages website and use javascript to make it interactive.
+This week, we'll learn some basic principles + common patterns of programming and learn to make our websites interactive with JavaScript.

-**To run javascript files from the terminal, navigate to the file's directory and run: ```node name_of_your_file.js```**

 **Notices:**
 - Before starting this week's material, please [fetch all curriculum changes](https://github.com/dev-academy-phase0/phase-0-handbook/blob/master/fetching-changes.md).